 Troops will be able to register for camp and individual programs online.
-Online registration can be found under the calendar event for your week of camp, and from the Camping Page for Summer Camp Registration on the Juniata Valley Council website: www.jvcbsa.org.
+Online registration can be found under the calendar event for your week of camp or from the Summer Camp Registration on the Seven Mountains Scout Camp website: www.sevenmountainsscoutcamp.org.
 Online payment will also be available for those using online registration.
 The registration link is currently active.
 Instructions for creating an ID and password are available on the registration website.